SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 The tables in the following sections specify all of the possible settings.

-> Note: the settings provided below follow the Netflix Hystrix implementation closely.
+>NOTE: the settings provided below follow the Netflix Hystrix implementation closely.
 Consequently, you should read the [Configuration section](https://github.com/Netflix/Hystrix/wiki/Configuration) on the Netflix Hystrix wiki for more detail on each setting and how it affects Hystrix thread pool operations.

 #### 1.2.4.1 Sizing